stechz/redoak/README.md

 # Diving in

 You will need node and npm to get started.
+If you are new to node, after you download redoak, you will need to run in the redoak directory:

+    npm install

 The best way to get the gist of it is to try it.
 After you install redoak, just
 run: